PrairieLearn/PrairieLearn/docs/accessControl.md

 ]
 ```

 In the example above, from January 1st to February 15th, students can see the assessment on the Assessments page but cannot begin the assessment.
-If students try to click into the assessment during this time, they will see a message saying that the assessment will be available on February 16th.
+They will see a message saying that the assessment will be available on February 16th.
 The first access rule applies on February 16th, and since `submittable` is `true` (by default), students can start the assessment and submit answers to questions on that day.